 Step 6: Sanctions

-Should the OEOEA conclude that the Respondent's behavior violated the Anti-Harassment and Non-Discrimination Policy; the OEOEA will notify Human Resources or the Office of Community Rights and Responsibilities of the violation.
+Should the OEOEA conclude that the Respondent's behavior violated the Anti-Harassment and Non-Discrimination Policy; the OEOEA will notify Human Resources or the Office of Student Conduct and Conflict Resolution of the violation.

 For employees, Human Resources may impose disciplinary action up to and including termination of employment.

-For students, the Office of Community Rights and Responsibilities may impose disciplinary action up to and including the removal of the student from the campus community.
+For students, the Office of Student Conduct and Conflict Resolution may impose disciplinary action up to and including the removal of the student from the campus community.

 The University is required to follow up on all incidents of sexual assault/misconduct, dating/domestic violence, and/or stalking to support the University's efforts to provide a safe and non-discriminatory environment.
 University faculty and staff must report incidents of sexual assault/misconduct, dating/domestic violence, and/or stalking to the University Office of Equal Opportunity, Ethics, and Access (OEOEA) for review.
 The survivor determines his/her level of involvement in the process.
 An individual may also file a complaint using the following forms: